Low self-esteem is what creates the feeling of inadequacy. Many people don’t even understand where it originates.

 Low self-esteem is an unconscious underestimation of self-importance, value, and uniqueness.
 We as humans, just don’t give ourselves enough credit.
 But in any case, we compare ourselves to others to make things worse.

-People, working on their personal development, understand that every person is the whole universe, unique and different from all the others.
-It is impossible to always be the best in everything, but you can be perfect in your uniqueness.
+People, working on their personal development, understand that every person is a whole universe in their own right – they are unique and different from all the others.
+You have to know that it is impossible to always be the best in everything, but you can, however, be perfect in your own uniqueness.

 It is another clever trap of our own ego.
-When you doubt your own opinion, you start looking for other people’s evaluation.
+When you doubt your own opinion, you start looking for validation from others.
 It is appropriate to ask someone what you look like from the back.
 But is it appropriate to ask others about the right to exist?